Flashdance…What a Feelin’

 Sales (in millions): 1.0 US, 0.25 UK, 3.25 world (includes US + UK)

 Airplay/Streaming (in millions): -- radio, 84.2 video, 315.66 streaming

 About the Song:

 Italian composer Giorgio Moroder, dubbed the “Father of Disco,” was a pioneer in electronic dance music.
 He was best known for his production work with Donna Summer, but also worked with Blondie, David Bowie, Janet Jackson, and others.
-He also worked on soundtracks, including 1978’s Midnight Express, 1980’s American Gigolo, and 1983’s Flashdance.
+He worked on soundtracks as well, including 1978’s Midnight Express, 1980’s American Gigolo, and 1983’s Flashdance.
 The latter sold more than 20 million copies worldwide, fueled by Michael Sembello’s “Maniac” and Irene Cara’s “Flashdance…What a Feelin’,” both #1 hits.
-Moroder wrote the music for the latter with Irene Cara in mind because of what she did with the theme song for Fame.
+Moroder wrote the music for the latter with Irene Cara in mind because of what she did with the theme song (#3, 1980) for Fame.
 He would later write “Danger Zone” and “Take My Breath Away” for 1986’s Top Gun.
 SF

-The 1980 theme song for the Fame movie had given Cara a #3 hit.
-Moroder specifically had her in mind for Flashdance because of what she did with that song.
-However, she was initially reluctant to work with Donna Summer’s producer because, as she expected, critics suggested she sounded like Summer on “What a Feelin’.”
+Cara was initially reluctant to work with Donna Summer’s producer because, as she expected, critics suggested she sounded like Summer on “What a Feelin’.”
 FB She considered the accusations sexist because, as she said, “There are so many records made by male artists today that sound alike.
 But nobody makes an issue of that.”
 FB